Further information on vaccinations

 BCG: Not available for all children via the UK schedule.

-Reaction occurs 2 to 3 weeks after injection (no fever on day of injection).
+A reaction usually occurs 2 to 3 weeks after injection and there is no fever expected on day of injection.

 8 week immunisations: Can be given from 6 weeks if needed due to travel, ideally at 8 weeks.